SamyRai/namecheap/README.md

 # Namecheap DNS Manager

-A comprehensive command-line interface for managing Namecheap domains and DNS records with **multi-account support**.
+A command-line interface for managing Namecheap domains and DNS records with **multi-account support**.

 ## 🎯 Features